EEPROM: Modern EEPROM

 which used on-device charge pumps to supply the high voltages necessary for programming E2PROMs.

 In 1984, Perlogos left Seeq Technology to found Atmel, then Seeq Technology was acquired by Atmel.

+Electrically alterable read-only memory (EAROM) is a type of EEPROM that can be modified one or a few bits at a time.
+Writing is a very slow process and again needs higher voltage (usually around 12 V) than is used for read access.
+EAROMs are intended for applications that require infrequent and only partial rewriting.

 Theoretical basis of FLOTOX structure

 As is described in former section, old EEPROMs are based on avalanche breakdown-based hot-carrier injection with high reverse breakdown voltage.
 But FLOTOX theoretical basis is Fowler–Nordheim tunneling hot-carrier injection through a thin silicon dioxide layer between the floating gate and the wafer.
 In other words, it uses a tunnel junction.

 Theoretical basis of the physical phenomenon itself is the same as today's flash memory.
 But each FLOTOX structure is in conjunction with another read-control transistor because the floating gate itself is just programming and erasing one data bit.

 Intel's FLOTOX device structure improved EEPROM reliability, in other words, the endurance of the write and erase cycles, and the data retention period.
 A material of study for single-event effect about FLOTOX is available.

-Today, a detailed academical explanation of FLOTOX device structure can be found in various materials.
+Today, an academic explanation of the FLOTOX device structure can be found in several sources.